Wait…So, why do we HAVE to keep stretching our brains?

 We had one student who was gone

-for the middle-6-weeks of the summer last year, and at first, her parents didn't know how we would make it work--but it was pretty easy!
+for the middle-6-weeks of the summer one year, and at first, her parents didn't know how we would make it work--but it was actually pretty easy!
 She had two lessons per week during the weeks that she was here (mostly in the evening, due to day camp), and she also tried out a few of our fun group-piano classes.
 In the end, her mom told us that she absolutely LOVED her summer lessons and the fun, seasonly-appropriate songs & activities in the group classes, and not only did she retain what she had learned from last year, but it reinvigorated her as she started school again in the Fall.

 As a reminder, online live-video lessons continue to be a well-received alternative to in-person lessons as well…and you don’t always have to have your instrument with you to do them either (We’ll be happy to furnish more info upon request)!